FUMRobotics/L7N_EtherLab/Documentation/PREEMPT_RT Installation Guide (4.4.162).md

 ```bash
 make -j `getconf _NPROCESSORS_ONLN` deb-pkg
 ```
-Extract RTAI-patched kernel's image and headers.
+Extract PREEMPT_RT-patched kernel's image and headers.
 (Note that the name of the debian packages might be different from below).
 ```bash
 cd /usr/src
 ```